AJChapman/acthpa-website/site/advice/collector-xc-tips.md

 ![Collector Airspace.](/files/Collector Airspace.jpg)
 </div>

-If you look at a map of the airspace around Collector, the top of 5500' circle is directly to the west.
+If you look at a map of the airspace around Collector, the top of the 5500' circle is directly to the west.
 So if you simply fly due west, your headroom below airspace will suddenly drop by 1000'.
 On a day with low cloudbase, this may be fine, as there may be no chance of breaching airspace anyway.
 But generally I would recommend heading slightly north of west, so that you stay in the 6500' airspace.